-Whenever I come downtownand walk up Michigan Avenue the Tribune Tower is rising above.
-Walking past the building, I would look into the showcase studio for WGN radio and then admire the countless stones placed on the facade from around the world.
+Whenever I come downtown and walk up Michigan Avenue the Tribune Tower is rising above.
+Walking past the building, I would look into the showcase studio for WGN radio.
+Then, I’d admire the countless stones placed on the facade from around the world.
 This past Saturday, I got the very cool opportunity to go inside the historic Tribune Tower.
 I went behind the scenes on a tour of Colonel Robert R. McCormick’s office and the 25th floor balcony.
-It was an especially neat opportunity, since our Historic Chicago Walking Bar Tour visits the Tribune Tower.
+It was an especially neat opportunity, since our Downton Bucket List private tours often visit the Tribune Tower.

 Tribune Tower Tour for Class